groupgp1/group1/use-cases/usecase27.md

 We know the role.
 Database contains world data.

 Success End Condition
-A report is available for users who want to know about all the countries in the world organised by largest population to smallest.
+A report is available for users who want to know about all the countries in a continent organised by largest population to smallest.

 Failed End Condition
 No report is produced.